with

 J .
 J ; If anyone wants to keep up with the adventures of Jo-Jo & The Teeth you can do so by going to our website www.jojoandtheteeth.com - there you will find links to tickets, tour dates, all socials and news!
 I'd just love to thank you so much Darren for taking the time to talk to me!
 This was such a great interview.

 The pleasure was all mine.
-Thank you and we shall catch up when the record is out but, until then we wish you nothing but good luck and fortune!
-Keep it glam Jo Jo!
+Thank you and we shall catch up when the record is out but, until then we wish you nothing but good luck and speak soon

 INTERVIEW CONDUCTED BY EMAIL AUGUST/SEPTEMBER 2022